-Cheryl Gan’s homegrown aromatherapy brand HYSSES is a business with 14 stores in Singapore and 7 in Malaysia.
+Cheryl Gan’s homegrown aromatherapy brand HYSSES is a business that built up 14 stores in Singapore and 7 in Malaysia in 2 years.
 She talks Hive Life through her journey.

 Singapore-based Cheryl Gan stumbled across her entrepreneurial dream in 2007 while at a tradeshow in Thailand on a personal quest for all-natural aromatherapy products.
 A fateful meeting with a local supplier propelled her into a providential partnership, and together, they forayed into Thailand and Singapore’s then quiet aromatherapy retail scene with their brand Mt Sapola (now named HYSSES).
 Now, it’s a booming industry thanks to the open conversation on self-care and mental health as more and more people turn to essential oils and aromatherapy techniques to better their psychological and physical well-being.
 Cheryl talks Hive Life through a story of success she puts down to the “right opportunity, right time, and right place.”